HristoKolev/webpack-workshop/README.md

 <link rel="icon" href="/favicon.ico" />
 ```

-- Run the `build` script and examine the output in the `dist` directory.
+- Run the `build` npm script and examine the output in the `dist` directory.

 ```shell
 npm run build
 ```

-- Run the `start` script to start the application in development mode.
+- Run the `start` npm script to start the application in development mode.

 ```shell
 npm run start
 ```

-- Don't forget to stop the script before you proceed with the workshop.
+- Don't forget to stop the npm script before you proceed with the workshop.

 ## 5 - webpack-bundle-analyzer